The University of Pennsylvania by the numbers: enrollment, tuition, employment, faculty size, annual budget and more.

 Athletics and Recreation Athletics / Recreation →

 A charter member of the Ivy League, Penn offers intercollegiate competition for men in 17 sports, including baseball, basketball, cross country, fencing, football, golf, lacrosse, heavyweight rowing, lightweight rowing, soccer, sprint football, squash, swimming and diving, tennis, indoor track, outdoor track and wrestling.
 It offers intercollegiate competition for women in 16 sports, including basketball, cross country, field hockey, fencing, golf, gymnastics, lacrosse, rowing, soccer, softball, squash, swimming and diving, tennis, indoor track, outdoor track and volleyball.
-During the 2015-2016 academic year, there are 10,287 team members participating in 9 intramural leagues and 10 special events.
-A total of 1,533 students are members of 36 active club sports.
+During the 2017-2018 academic year, there were 12,402 team members participating in 12 intramural leagues and 20 special events.
+1,200 students were members of 37 active club sports.

 Undergraduate Tuition and Fees